I would like to purchase 2-3 amazon puffers Russell

 IUCN Red List: NE - Not Evaluated or not listed - There are no wild populations of this color morph.

-The Golden Tinfoil Barb has a torpedo shaped body with a rather high back and a forked tail.
-They are large fish reaching lengths up to almost 14 inches (35 cm).
-They have a lifespan of 8 to 10 years, but could live longer when provided with exceptional care.
-The coloration of a large adult has a golden or yellow body.
+The Golden Tinfoil Barb has a torpedo-shaped body with a rather high back and a forked tail.
+These large fish reach lengths up to almost 14 inches (35 cm) and have a lifespan of 8 to 10 years, though they can live longer with exceptional care.
+Large adults have golden or yellow bodies.
 The fins tend to be translucent, also with a golden cast.
 The reds and blacks of the Tinfoil Barb are absent.

-The Tinfoil Barb is imported in several other varieties as well.
-These include the familiar albino color form along with a glass variety.
+The Tinfoil Barb is imported in several other varieties, including the familiar albino color form along with a glass variety.
 Sometimes a specimen may be further distinguished as having a red or yellow tail, having black eyes, or a combination of these traits.
-There are also artificially dyed specimens sold under various names like the Blushing Tinfoil Barb as well as colored names like blue, pink, purple, and orange.
+Artificially-dyed specimens are sold under various names like the Blushing Tinfoil Barb as well as colored names like blue, pink, purple, and orange.

 About Artificially Colored Fish:

-Many albino and transparent type fishes make an ideal 'canvas' for applying color to an otherwise rather plain specimen.
-For quite sometime, artificially dyed specimens were thought of as an intriguing and eye-catching addition to the home aquarium.
-Today however, as more has been learned of the processes involved, there are some serious concerns about the practice.
-Concerns are over the initial stress and possible pain to the fish, followed by a possibly higher susceptibility to infection during the process.
+Many albino and transparent fishes make an ideal 'canvas' for applying color to an otherwise rather plain specimen.
+For quite sometime, artificially-dyed specimens were considered an intriguing and eye-catching addition to the home aquarium.
+Today, however, as more has been learned of the processes involved, aquarists have raised serious concerns about the practice.
+Concerns are over the initial stress and possible pain to the fish, followed by a possibly higher susceptibility to infection.

 Color is added to fish by various methods:

-Those fish that survive the injection processes reportedly go on to live fairly normal lives, though the dyes usually fade with time.
+Fish that survive the injection processes reportedly go on to live fairly normal lives, though the dyes usually fade with time.
 This may be true for fish subjected to the overall dying process as well.
-There have been reports with the colored botias, of the fish possibly having shortened lives and possibly developing other abnormalities.
-As a consumer you will want to be aware of these concerns.
-The combined buying power of aquarists makes a difference on what is made available.
+Some reports of the colored botias indicate that the fish have shortened lives and possibly even develop other abnormalities.
+Consumers should be aware of these concerns.
+The combined buying power of aquarists makes a difference in what is made available.

 Size of fish - inches: 13.8 inches (35.00 cm)